fbeaufume/spring-tests/README.md

 [Switching between H2 and Testcontainers in Spring tests](https://www.adeliosys.fr/articles/spring-tests-database/) articles.

-This simple Spring Boot web application shows several opinionated best practices for Spring tests:
+This simple Spring Boot web application shows several opinionated best practices for Spring tests.

+The test classes are :

+- `ItemServiceTest`: an example of service tests
-- `ItemControllerServerTest`: an example of "server" web integration test for a REST controller using MockMvc
+- `ItemControllerServerTest`: an example of "server" web integration tests for a REST controller using MockMvc
-- `ItemControllerClientTest`: an example of "client" web integration test for a REST controller using REST Assured
+- `ItemControllerClientTest`: an example of "client" web integration tests for a REST controller using REST Assured
-- `BaseTest`: a base integration test class for the above test classes
-- `ItemControllerSliceTest`: an example of a "web slice" integration test for a REST controller (uses a dedicated Spring application context)
+- `ItemControllerSliceTest`: an example of a "web slice" integration tests for a REST controller (uses a dedicated Spring application context)
+- `ItemTest`: basic non-Spring tests

+The support test classes are :

+- `BaseTest`: a base class for several integration test classes
+- `DurationExtension`: a JUnit 5 extension to measure test execution time
-- `SumTest`: a sample parameterized unit test class
+- `DatabaseCleanupExtension`: a JUnit 5 extension that verifies that the database is cleared after each test class
+- `CustomTestExecutionListener`: a JUnit 5 listener that logs the total tests execution duration
+- `SpringConytextTrackerExtension`: a JUnit 5 extension to track Spring application context usage over test classes

 For extra information about Spring application context caching in tests, see [Context Caching](https://docs.spring.io/spring-framework/reference/testing/testcontext-framework/ctx-management/caching.html).